ynevet/repo-ranker-cli/README.md

 **How it works?**

-The CLI fetches recent GitHub's trending repos and calculating their security score by evaluating various properties of each repo
+When executed, the CLI grabs the top GitHub's trending repos and calculating their security score by evaluating various security data points.

 **Installation & Usage**
  - Prerequisite: